Jocelyn also regularly advises clients with respect to contract negotiations, procurement, and dispute avoidance.

 Summary of Representative Work

 - Construction Defect and Design.
 Handled hundreds of construction defect and design claims, including collapse, failure, water intrusion, mold and product liability claims on projects ranging from $1 million to $2 billion.
+Lead Counsel for a global engineering company that was named in 120 lawsuits arising out of the 35W bridge collapse in Minneapolis.

 - Construction and Design Contract Claims.
 Handled more than 100 delay, disruption, acceleration, differing site conditions, work scope, breach of warranty, payment, mechanics' liens, and surety claim on projects ranging from $5 million to $2 billion.